ShenDezhou/Chinese-PreTrained-XLNet/readme_en.md

 - XLNet:  https://github.com/zihangdai/xlnet

 ## Disclaimer
-This project is not [xlnet official](https://github.com/zihangdai/xlnet)Published Chinese xlnet model.
+This project is not [xlnet official](https://github.com/zihangdai/xlnet) Published Chinese xlnet model.
 The content of the project is only for technical research reference, not as any conclusive basis.
 Users can use the model freely within the scope of the license, but we are not responsible for the direct or indirect losses caused by using the content of the project.